rk797/URIM/README.md

 A unique feature of URIM is its ability to receive external UART command injections, enabling real-time control and manipulation of mouse actions via a secondary chip (CH340).
 This allows for integration with other devices or systems for custom input manipulation.

-URIM also includes a vendor-defined interface to perform IOCTL-based transmit (TX) and receive (RX) transfers.
+URIM also includes a vendor-defined interface to perform I/O-based transmit (TX) and receive (RX) transfers.
 These transfers are utilized to retrieve the state of external keys.
-This functionality has been implemented in the rk-mouse API under the GetAsyncKeyState() method, which allows for asynchronous polling of key states via IOCTL requests.
+This functionality has been implemented in the rk-mouse API under the GetAsyncKeyState() method, which allows for asynchronous polling of key states via I/O requests.

 # How is URIM different?
 The main difference between **URIM** firmware and other mouse replication firmware is that **URIM** can programmatically fetch and parse the report descriptor for any 16-bit or 8-bit mouse connected to the host.

 ## Key Features
 ```sh-session